-Map 4 shows the existing land use types within the Bearspaw ASP area at the time of plan adoption.
-Bearspaw has predominantly developed as a country residential community, with a small hub of business and community-oriented uses located at the intersection of Highway 1A and Bearspaw Road.
-There are 3 quarter sections on the east side of the plan area that are approved for extraction of aggregate resources.
+Map 4 shows the existing general land uses within the Bearspaw ASP area at the time of plan adoption.
+Bearspaw has predominantly developed as a Country Residential Community, with a small hub of business and community-oriented uses located at the intersection of Highway 1A and Bearspaw Road.
+There are 3 quarter sections on the east side of the plan area that are approved for extraction of aggregate resources under a Direct Control Land Use Bylaw.